-(2) a joint hearing or trial of the matters in issue in the actions.

-(b) The court may issue orders concerning any proceedings under subsection (a) to avoid manifest injustice or unnecessary expense or delay.
+- (2) a joint hearing or trial of the matters in issue in the actions. - (b) The court may issue orders concerning any proceedings under subsection (a) to avoid manifest injustice or unnecessary expense or delay.

 Most States already have provisions in their rules of civil procedure providing for consolidation.
-Thus, this section is in brackets to indicate that a State should consider adopting this provision if the rules of civil procedure do not provide for consolidation.
+However, if the rules of civil procedure do not adequately provide for consolidation, a State should consider adopting this provision.
+Otherwise, it may be deleted.

 SECTION 13.
-LIENS AND EXECUTION ON JUDGMENT PENDING
+LIENS AND EXECUTION ON JUDGMENT PENDING APPEAL.

-APPEAL.
-Pending timely appellate review pursuant to [the rules of appellate procedure] or a petition for certiorari pursuant to the rules of the United States a judgment creditor may perfect a lien or establish its priority, but may not otherwise invoke process to collect the portion of the judgment for punitive damages.
+Pending timely appellate review [pursuant to the rules of appellate procedure] or a petition for certiorari pursuant to the rules of the Supreme Court of the United States seeking a reversal or modification of an award of punitive damages, a judgment creditor may perfect a lien or establish its priority or seek other relief, but may not invoke process to collect the portion of the judgment for punitive damages unless the court orders otherwise for good cause shown.
+In the latter event, the defendant may file a supersedeas bond [pursuant to the rules of civil procedure].